minima-global/minidocs/docs/runanode/troubleshooting.md

 ## Error logging into your MiniDapp System (MDS)

-Please ensure you have only used lowercase characters a-z and numbers in your password.

 To check or change your password, please revisit the Run a Node instructions:

 [Linux VPS](/docs/runanode/selectplatform/linux_vps#how-to-check-your-minidapp-system-password)<br/>
 [Windows](/docs/runanode/selectplatform/windows#how-to-check-your-minidapp-system-password)<br/>
 [Mac](/docs/runanode/selectplatform/mac#how-to-check-your-minidapp-system-password)<br/>
 [Linux Desktop](/docs/runanode/selectplatform/linux_desktop#how-to-check-your-minidapp-system-password)<br/>